 Pendant lamp inspired by New York City in the 1930s

-The Harrison Chandelier Pendant Lamp by Menu belongs to the Tribeca series by Menu and was inspired by New York glamour of the late 1930s.
-The name Tribeca goes back to a very trendy in Manhattan, directly bordering the financial district (Triangle below Canal Street - Tribeca) and in which lived at that time, the bankers and brokers.
+The Harrison Chandelier Pendant Lamp by Menu belongs to the Tribeca lighting series by Menu and was inspired by the New York glamour of the late 1930s.
+The name Tribeca goes back to a very trendy part of Manhattan in that era, directly bordering on the financial district and in which bankers and brokers lived at the time.

-The Harrison Chandelier Suspension Lamp by Menu consists of powder-coated steel in different colours or brass.
-The bulbs are not included in the delivery!
+The Harrison Chandelier Pendant Lamp by Menu consists of powder-coated steel in different colours or brass.
+The bulbs are not included in the delivery.